John-Paul-R/EFCore.ModelExtras/README.md

 ## Features

-- **Track PostgreSQL Functions**: Declare functions in your model and have them automatically created/updated via migrations
+- **Track PostgreSQL Functions and Triggers**: Declare functions and triggers in your model and have them automatically created/updated via migrations
-- **Track PostgreSQL Triggers**: Define triggers with type-safe configuration and manage them through EF Core migrations
+- **Triggers reference Functions with C# reference checks**: Trigger definitions reference the C# FunctionDefinition object, so you can both 1) get editor completions on your exisitng database functions and 2) get compile time errors if you remove a function that's in use
-- **Git-Friendly**: Keep your database procedural code in dedicated source files instead of scattered across migration files
+- **Git-Friendly**: Database procedural code is kept in dedicated source files instead of living principally in scattered migration files
-- **Automatic Migration Generation**: Changes to functions or triggers automatically appear in new migrations

 ## Installation